CPJ urges Kyiv to stop its’systematic’ pressure against Ukrainska Pravda, despite silence from Zelensky’s Office

 The Norwegian government will spend up to 967 millions kroner ($87.5 million) on enhancing its defense industry.
 This money is aimed at supporting Ukraine in the face of Russia’s full scale invasion.

-During his visit to Italy, President Volodymyr Zelensky presented the Ukrainian victory plan to Italian Premier Giorgia Mello.
+During his visit to Italy, President Volodymyr presented the Ukrainian victory plan to Italian Premier Giorgia Mello.

 On Oct.
-10, Russian President Vladimir Putin signed a decree allowing Georgians to enter Russia without a visa if they are working or studying there. is continuing to warm up its relations with Tbilisi despite concerns about the country’s democratic slide.
+10, Russian President Vladimir Putin signed a decree allowing Georgians to enter Russia without a visa if they are working or studying there.
+Moscow is continuing to warm up its relations with Tbilisi despite concerns about the country’s democratic slide.

-reported on October 10 that the premiums on war risk insurance for vessels traveling through Ukraine’s Black Sea shipping corridor have increased by approximately 33 per cent as a result of recent Russian attacks on foreign ships.
+Bloomberg reported on October 10 that the premiums on war risk insurance for vessels traveling through Ukraine’s Black Sea shipping corridor have increased by approximately 33 per cent as a result of recent Russian attacks on foreign ships.

 Local media reported that two large fires broke out at an oil terminal terminal in Russian-occupied Feodosia, late at night, on October 10.
 They were at the site of another blaze, which had been burning for 4 days, at a previous Ukrainian drone attack.